Market data tools for

 the Vercel AI SDK.

 Register TickerDB methods as AI SDK tools.
-Your language model gets access to live market summaries, watchlists, and ticker event history — grounding financial responses in real data.
+Your language model gets access to latest EOD market summaries, watchlists, and ticker event history — grounding financial responses in real data.

 Install the dependencies.